Lunar Crater volcanic field: Local

 Older volcanic activity occurred in the field during the Oligocene and Miocene, generating calderas (usually large craters formed by the explosion or collapse of a volcano) such as the Central Nevada Caldera Complex and the Lunar Lake caldera which underlies much of the northern Lunar Crater volcanic field.
-The volcanism produced ignimbrites, andesitic lavas and tuffs such as the 24 million years old Buckwheat Rim Tuff that Lunar Crater is embedded in; some of these volcanic rocks form structural blocks such as the Citadel Mountain block and the Pancake Range and others are correlated to ignimbrite sheets elsewhere in Nevada.
-An early caldera-forming ignimbritic phase was followed by an andesitic lavic phase, and in the last 11 million years basaltic eruptions have taken place in the Basin and Range.
+The volcanism produced ignimbrites, andesitic lavas, and tuffs such as the 24-million-year-old Buckwheat Rim Tuff that Lunar Crater is embedded in; some of these volcanic rocks form structural blocks such as the Citadel Mountain block and the Pancake Range, and others are correlated to ignimbrite sheets elsewhere in Nevada.
+An early caldera-forming ignimbritic phase was followed by an andesitic lavic phase, and in the last 11 million years, basaltic eruptions have taken place in the Basin and Range.

 These older volcanics also form the basement (underground rock surface) in the area, while parts of the region are covered by alluvium (sediment that was transported by water); sometimes the older volcanics are buried beneath this alluvium and playa deposits.
 In turn, Paleozoic rocks crop out at the northeastern margin of the Lunar Crater volcanic field and underlie the older volcanics.
 Finally, Proterozoic crystalline rocks occur within the crust.
 The geology of the region is dominated by fault-separated blocks with only little folding.

 Some vents form alignments, and the positions of (not all) individual volcanoes appear to be controlled by normal faults, although isolated volcanoes or clusters also occur and the ascent of magma at many vents was influenced by the general tectonic regime rather than by specific faults.
-The faults have also influenced the older volcanism and that in turn the Lunar Crater volcanic field.
-Volcanic activity has buried many of the faults in the area and there is little evidence of ongoing faulting and deformation.
+The faults have also influenced the older volcanism and in turn the Lunar Crater volcanic field.
+Volcanic activity has buried many of the faults in the area, and there is little evidence of ongoing faulting and deformation.

 Composition

-The Lunar Crater vents have erupted alkali basalts; trachyte occurs at two lava domes and basalts, basanite, tephrite and trachybasalt have been reported as well.
+The Lunar Crater vents have erupted alkali basalts; trachyte occurs at two lava domes and basalts, basanite, tephrite, and trachybasalt have been reported as well.
 In general, the volcanic rocks define an ocean island basalt suite that originated in the asthenosphere.
-The rocks contain phenocrysts. inclusions and nodules.
-Alteration has formed chlorite, epidote and sericite.
+The rocks contain phenocrysts, inclusions, and nodules.
+Alteration has formed chlorite, epidote, and sericite.
 In the northern part of the volcanic field, lavas have a porphyritic (with a texture characterized by visible crystals) appearance.

 The magma appears to originate from a heterogeneous mantle and ponds and crystallizes underneath and inside the crust but without stalling in long-lived magma chambers, before rapidly rising to the surface.
 Each volcano was supplied by one batch of magma.

 Climate and vegetation

 The climate is continental and arid, with annual precipitation of about 12 cm.
 Mean temperatures are about 12 C, with maxima and minima of 32 C and -8 C respectively.
 Vegetation is scarce and consists mostly of sagebrush steppe with bushes like greasewood and saltbrush with grass such as Indian ricegrass underneath.
-The Lunar Crater is also the type location of the "Lunar Crater Howell's-buckwheat", Johanneshowellia crateriorum.
+The Lunar Crater is also the type location of the Lunar Crater Howell's-buckwheat, Johanneshowellia crateriorum.